 At that moment, it never quite sinks in.
-Perhaps only later are we understand the magnitude of the gifts we’ve received, as doors close and this chapter of our lives abruptly ends.
+Perhaps only later are we able to understand the magnitude of the gifts we’ve received, as doors close and a chapter of our lives abruptly ends.
 Little do we know that our lives are only beginning anew as the next chapter is already being written.
 In time, one chapter morphs into another…and then one day, yet another, in the grand pattern of our unfolding lives.

-Occasionally we allow ourselves a backward glance, before the ‘current of life’ snaps our focus back to forward.
+Occasionally we allow ourselves a furtive backward glance, before the current of life snaps our focus back to forward.
 Such is the case for me, when my time in the Berkshires came to a close, after calling this beautiful part of the world my home for over twenty years.
 “Twenty years!?” the recruiters would say incredulously, shocked that a tenure of such duration could actually happen in this day and age of shattered loyalty between employer and employee.

 My career began and blossomed in New England.
 My family was raised here, I felt great pride, knew real pain and sorrow and at last, I truly fell in love here and felt great joy.
 I lived here!
 I came to love those Berkshire hills and peaks, ponds and people and the generally agreeable tapestry of life woven here.
 As I passed two decades of living in the Berkshires even local writer Milton Bass referred to me as a ‘local kid making good’ in one of his columns.
 He doesn’t know it, but it was as close as I’ve ever been to being thought of as a ‘local’.